-Direct Loans (previously known as Stafford Loans) are offered directly through the Department of Education to students who are enrolled at least half time and pursing a degree.
+Direct Loans are offered by the U.S. Department of Education to students who are enrolled at least half time and pursing a degree.

 Subsidized vs. Unsubsidized

-You can be eligible for both subsidized and unsubsidized loans depending on your financial need calculated by the Free Application for Federal Student Aid (FAFSA).
+You can be eligible for both Subsidized and Unsubsidized Loans, depending on your financial need as calculated by the Free Application for Federal Student Aid (FAFSA).

 Direct Subsidized and Unsubsidized Loans have a fixed interest rate for the life of the loan.
-Rates vary depending on when the loan is disbursed and if a loan is subsidized or unsubsidized.
+Rates vary depending on when the loan is disbursed, and whether a loan is Subsidized or Unsubsidized.

 |Loans First Disbursed||Subsidized||Unsubsidized|